 The finest thing in the world is knowing how to belong to oneself.

 -Michel de Montaigne, Of Solitude

 The Babylonian Tarot- Key 9- The Hermit-Anu, illustrates the main god of the Babylonian pantheon until 2500 B.C.E., he was the god An of the Sumeria.
 The name Anu, means "sky" and "heaven", which were considered one and the same.
-Hence, the name of the Anunnaki , " The god's who from the sky came".
+Hence, the name of the Annunaki , " The god's who from the sky/heavens came to earth".
 Evidence of our genetic modification from extra-terrestrials, is written on over 500 thousand clay tablets found in the digs of ancient Sumer and in the writings or pictographs of the Mayan, Aztec, Egyptians, Aborigines, Native Americans, Hindu, Dogon of Mali, Ethiopians and Babylonians...to name a few.

 Anu was the father of two groups of gods, the Igigi (celestial gods) and the Anunnaki (Chthonic gods).
 His first consort was Antu, meaning-female heaven.
 Another consort was Ki or Aruru, The Great Mother Earth Goddess.

 As illustrated on the card, Anu was often represented as a horned tiara on a throne or altar.
 Much like the later Hermes, was represented by the Herms; the horned tiara on an altar seems to be a phallic symbol which is also reminiscent of the Hindu Lingams.
 Anu's royal emblems were the staff of command, the scepter, the Shepherd's crook, and the horned cap.
 The "Supreme God of Heaven", was an abstract concept and therefore, his attributes were somewhat vague .
 Hence, he was rarely depicted in Babylonian art.